ivanbgd/Rope-Data-Structure-C/README.md

 Nodes don't have keys.
 They only have values.
 And the value is a character.
 That means that one node contains and represents a single character.
 This data structure is about strings.
 The string represents (is) contents of a text document.
-In a string, character are in order, of course.
+In a string, characters are in order, of course.
 The order is represented by their rank.
 That's why we use order statistics to locate a node when searching for it (performing a "find" operation).
 The rank can be seen as their index, and we'll use 0-based indexing.
 The size of a node doesn't have anything to do with its rank.
 Also, when a node is splayed, its rank doesn't